code4lib/code-of-conduct/code_of_conduct.md

 organizers or channel administrators or volunteers.
 Reports of harassment will be addressed immediately.
-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please *speak up* and/or contact an event organizer or a "Code4lib helper" in IRC immediately.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please *speak up* and/or contact an event organizer, volunteer, or a "Code4lib helper" in person (if at an event) or over IRC immediately.

 Harassment is understood as any behavior that threatens another person or group, or produces an unsafe environment.
 It includes offensive verbal comments or non-verbal expressions related to